lo3e/FaceRecognition/README.md

 - A **name**
 - A **conversation history JSON file**

 When the same person is detected again, the assistant automatically loads their identity and past interactions, resuming the context seamlessly.
+SMILE uses a hybrid memory system:

+- **Short-term memory**: the last 7 conversational exchanges

+- **Long-term memory**: summarized user profile stored in `data/profiles/`

+Each session enriches the user profile with new insights extracted from conversation using an LLM-based summarization pipeline.

 ---